KevinMarioGerard/remembrall/README.md

 - Alexa, open pocket book
 - Alexa, tell pocket book that my books are in the cupboard
 - Alexa, ask pocket book where my watch is
+## Skill API
+- The skill api was hosted in AWS Lambda
+- The lambda.py file provides the intent handlers for the alexa skill kit
+- The skill uses dynamoDB for user data management
+- Interactions with dynamoDB is handled using boto3 package